Selena Gomez Debuts Bangs and Wears White Bustier Top to 'Lola' Premiere in Los Angeles - Yahoo Sports

 Selena Gomez Debuts Bangs and Wears White Bustier Top to 'Lola' Premiere in Los Angeles

-Gomez was joined at the event by one of her besties, Nicola Peltz, wife to Brooklyn Beckham.
-It looked like the two friends coordinated their outfits, as Peltz was also wearing a white bustier.
-Peltz's version of the garment was cut high at the sides with wide straps, and she styled it with a pair of low rise white pants that covered her feet.
-She had her hair up in a high ponytail, and a few statement rings on her hand.
+Selena was there to support one of her besties, Nicola Peltz Beckham, who made her directorial debut with Lola with Bria Vinaite.
+It looked like the two friends coordinated their outfits, as Nicola was also wearing a white bustier.
+Nicola's version of the garment was cut high at the sides with wide straps, and she styled it with a pair of low rise white pants that covered her feet.
+She had her hair up in a high ponytail and a few statement rings on her hand.

 “She seems to be really feeling herself at the moment,” the insider said.
 “Maybe that's Benny or maybe that's just where she's at personally and professionally.”